DEMOCRACY'S VICTORY IS NOT PREORDAINED

 They restate modernization theory -- most recently amplified by the political scientists Francis Fukuyama and Michael Mandelbaum -- according to which there is only one sustainable route to modernity: the liberal democratic path.
 Seen in this light, those countries unfortunate enough to have strayed from the path originally taken by the United Kingdom and the United States eventually must converge on the road to liberalism, either because they are inferior to democracies in terms of power or because their intractable internal contradictions will eventually usher in democratic transformation.
 Liberal democracy is presumed to possess intrinsic advantages, a presumption that confers an air of inevitability on the past as well as on the future.
 If "world history is the world's court," as Hegel put it, then history's verdict is clear.
 But is it really?
 Or might the owl of Minerva, due to its current flight path, be encountering optical illusions?

 Deudney and Ikenberry believe -- like Hegel -- that accidents happen to those who are accident-prone.
-They insist that Germany and Japan were defeated in World War
+They insist that Germany and Japan were defeated in World War II due to their deep-seated structural problems.
+It is true that Germany suffered from a critical production failure in 1940-42, but this was remedied from 1942 on.
+In World War I,

 - Full website and iPad access